jordansissel/sysadvent/2012/02/article.md

 what community means to me
 --------------------------

-Community has always been a critical part of my life long obsession with computers and the Internet.
-At every stage, it was some community that took me a new level of my computer usage, starting with BBSes and gaming clubs, through the community around the [Englightenment](http://enlightenment.org/), particularly its irc channel __#e__ (now on [Freenode](http://freenode.net)), and the online open source community, that at the time revolved around [Slashdot](http://www.slashdot.org), [Freshmeat](http://www.fresmeant.net), and [Themes.org](http://www.themes.org).
-All of which I got involved in back in High School.
+Community has always been a critical part of my life-long obsession with computers and the Internet.
+It was always a community that took me a new level of my computer usage, starting with BBSes and gaming clubs, then the [Englightenment](http://enlightenment.org/) project, particularly its IRC channel, __#e__ (now on [Freenode](http://freenode.net)), and ultimately, online open source community as a whole, which then revolved around [Slashdot](http://www.slashdot.org), [Freshmeat](http://www.fresmeant.net), and [Themes.org](http://www.themes.org).
+I got involved in all of these back in high school.
 It was through these sites and the __#e__ irc channel that I encountered people who got __paid!__ to manage Linux boxes all day.
 I knew immediately that this is what I wanted to do for a living to.
 I loved Linux.
 I loved building servers at home.
 My path was set.